MadSeved/Project-6-Nod-Analytics-Bootcamp/README.md

 I also investigate the likelihood of the machine to correctly associate a face with the person's name.

 Significant time is also spent on trying to learn how the machine "thinks".
 I do this using unsupervised machine learning.

+Note: I am not providing the data sets in this repo